The Federal Open Market Committee held rates in January 2026. Then held again in March.

 Where Rates Stand as of April 2026

-Let's be precise about the rate path, because the narrative around it matters for your borrowing decisions.
+Let's be precise about the rate path.
+The narrative matters for your borrowing decisions.

 How Prime Rate Connects to Your LOC Pricing

-This is the mechanical relationship that every business LOC borrower needs to understand cold.
+This is the mechanical relationship every business LOC borrower needs to understand.
+It's not complex, but it matters.

 The Rate-to-Cost Math at Current Levels